- Philosophy of Art History Pedagogy & Practice

 Art History Pedagogy & Practice uses a double-blind peer review process.
 Initially, issue editors will review submitted manuscripts and will reject papers that are outside of the journal’s scope.
 As stated in the submission guidelines, authors are responsible for appropriately masking their manuscript prior to submission and Art History Pedagogy & Practice will ensure reviewers do not receive documentation or metadata that identifies the author.
 Returned reviews will be similarly blinded.

-The review and revision process takes, on average, twelve weeks, with an initial decision within 5 weeks.
+The review and revision process takes, on average, 6 to 9 months, with an initial decision within 12 weeks.
 Authors may not submit the manuscript to other publications while a review is in progress.

 Art History Pedagogy & Practice does not accept articles which contain material plagiarized from other publications.
 For the purposes of this policy, plagiarism is defined as the unattributed use of text, images, and/or data created by others.
 This includes material in the manuscript written by the author and previously published in any form.
 In those cases where plagiarism is detected prior to publication, the manuscript will be rejected.

 In those cases where plagiarism is detected after publication, the published article will be amended to state that it contains plagiarized material; in extreme cases of plagiarism, the publication will be removed and a note made on the journal's website as to the reason.

 See Manuscript Guidelines for details about formatting of manuscripts.